Kermalis/PokemonBattleEngine/README.md

 The engine only emulates as if it were Pokémon B2W2 versions, so there will not be features introduced after generation 5.

 The library does not send information a player should not know; information slowly gets revealed to each player over time.
 For example, your opponent will not know your ability until your ability does something.
-He/she will also be unaware of your moves until you use them.
+The client has no way of telling if the opponent has a Pokémon out with Illusion.
 The opponent will never know your nature or hidden power damage/type unless they use context clues as a human.
 Therefore, a modified client cannot do anything more than an ordinary player (unless my code has exploits... in that case... create an issue!)